brochhagen/nlpupf/material/2026q2/session02/next-session.md

 # Recommended

-  * If we haven't done so in class: Do (at least) the outstanding exercises 4 and 5 from class (Are the recipes vegan or vegetarian? and What are the 5 most frequently mentioned ingredients?).
+  * If we haven't done so in class: Finish your implementation of the BPE algorithm.